a-rahimi/procams/procams/index.md

 ## Conclusions

 I believe in PROCAMs and I want to see a successful one.
-The pitfalls I’ve pointed out are the ones I've seen repeatedly, but they seem straightforwardt o avoid.
+The pitfalls I’ve pointed out are the ones I've seen repeatedly, but they seem straightforward to avoid.
 They amount to a few lessons.

 Don’t get wrapped up in the science fiction of PROCAMs.
 Focus on a precise